agourlay/cornichon/README.md

 ### Wrapper steps

-Wrapper steps allow to control the execution of a series of steps to build more powerfull tests.
+Wrapper steps allow to control the execution of a series of steps to build more powerful tests.

 - repeating a series of ```steps```